 This was a defining point in my life.
 I could stay at rock bottom or I could choose to go on.
 We all go through adversity.
 The difference is what I decided to do when I met my obstacles.
 With my mind made up, I decided to not make another excuse and went to work.

 Brad had already set up a proven system to succeed in our business.
 Luckily, I was smart enough to become coachable and follow the proven system.
-To do this, I sacrificed everyday to go out and sell.
+To do this, I sacrificed every day to go out and sell.
 There were a lot of long days and it was hard work, but I did it.
-Going out everyday became easier and easier when I started to see that I was truly making a difference with my clients in a very difficult point in their lives.
+Going out everyday became easier and easier when I started to see that I was truly making a difference with my clients at a very difficult point in their lives.

-Within three months, I had established myself not only as a top producer, but also as a leader.
+Within three months, I had established myself not only as a top producer but also as a leader.
 I started to build my own agency, which is now United Leaders and Associates (ULA).

 ULA has allowed me to rebuild my life ten times better than what it was before the financial collapse.
 More than that, I know that I’ll never again be where I was right after the collapse.
 I will never be hungry or helpless again.
 Thankfully, I’ve done more than just stay fed and keep the lights on.
-In my fifth year, I earned a ring from Justin Howard that shows I have made an excess of $250,000 in a year.
+In my fifth year, I earned a ring from Justin Howard which shows I have made an excess of $250,000 in a year.

 I’ve become inspired to help others feel the same power and hope in their own lives as I do today.
 To do this, I built ULA with a strong family culture and belief in a “team atmosphere.”

 My absolute desire is for each and every member of my team to succeed.
-This is just one of the reasons why United Leaders and Associates has become one of the fastest growing agencies with Lincoln Heritage.

 If your goals are financial freedom, becoming your own boss, helping other people, and providing a legacy for your family— then ULA might just be the last career change you ever make.
 Come willing to work and be coachable,